-We realized a net loss of \$1,948,165 during the third quarter, compared to a net loss of \$509,967 during the same period in the prior year.
-Increased revenues and gross profit in the current year were offset by increases in all cost categories as we expanded our workforce and built out our internal infrastructure to accommodate the expected increase in our business.
-Third quarter 2021 results included \$453,810 of costs not related to day-to-day operations including investments in retail and on-line platform development, acquisition related costs and costs incurred as part of our plans to list on the OTCQB exchange plus a non-cash loss of \$715,384 on the settlement of our bank loan that was guaranteed by a convertible debenture which was exercised to settle the amount outstanding.
+We realized a net loss of \$1,988,977 during the fourth quarter of 2021, compared to a net loss of \$5,545,356 during the same period in the prior year.
+Increased sales and gross profit in the current year were offset by increases in costs as we invested in our business, expanded our workforce and built out our internal infrastructure to accommodate growth in our business.
+Fourth quarter 2021 results include \$538,228 of costs not related to day-to-day operations including investments in retail and on-line platform development, acquisition related costs and costs incurred as part of our plans to list on the OTCQB exchange.

-Revenues for the three months ended September 30, 2021 were \$4,298,282 as compared to \$2,737,081 during the same period in the prior year, an increase of 57% and the ninth consecutive quarter of record revenue growth versus the same period in the prior year.
-Sales of vegetable and fruit products, including fresh organic asparagus, avocado, ginger, fresh cut herbs and others were sold to a variety of customers throughout Europe.
-The third quarter is traditionally a seasonally low quarter in European markets due to a combination of increased local supply of fresh fruits and vegetables and the European vacation season, of which both have an impact on retail product demand.
-While volumes of most products sold continued to grow, sales were impacted in the quarter by logistics challenges resulting from the COVID-19 pandemic which impacted the timing and availability of containers required to deliver supplies to Europe and a reduced Euro/Canadian dollar exchange rate.
+Sales for the three months ended December 31, 2021 were \$5,075,141 as compared to \$4,937,180 during the same period in the prior year, an increase of 2.8% and the tenth consecutive quarter of record sales growth versus the same period in the prior year.
+Sales of vegetable and fruit products, including fresh organic asparagus, avocado, bananas, ginger, fresh cut herbs and others were sold to a variety of customers throughout Europe.
+While volumes of most products sold continued to grow, sales were impacted in the quarter by logistics challenges resulting from the COVID-19 pandemic which impacted the timing and availability of freight and containers required to deliver raw materials to Europe combined with volatile market demand as various lock down measures were implemented throughout Europe to mitigate the spread of the virus.
+Sales reported in Canadian dollars were also impacted by a lower Euro to Canadian dollar exchange factor year over year.
+Allowing for this impact, sales increased approximately 11% versus the prior year.

-We realized a quarterly gross profit of \$529,018 or approximately 12.3% of revenues in the third quarter of 2021 as compared to a gross profit of \$285,951 and 10.4% during the same quarter of the prior year.
-Gross profit was favorably impacted by a shift in our product mix to a higher percentage of value-added private label and branded products, offset by seasonal market conditions for organic ginger and passion fruit, combined with increased supply chain costs due in part to the effects of the COVID-19 pandemic continued to adversely impact our gross profit.
+We realized a quarterly gross profit of \$350,454 or approximately 6.9% of revenues in the fourth quarter of 2021 as compared to a gross profit of \$394,010 and 8.0% during the same quarter of the prior year.
+While gross profit was favorably impacted by a shift in our product mix to a higher percentage of value-added private label and branded products, this was offset by seasonal market conditions for organic ginger and avocados, combined with increased supply chain costs due in part to the effects of the COVID-19 pandemic, general upward inflationary trends and inefficiencies related to the initial launch of our I AM Organic branded product offerings which are expected to be mitigated as volumes grow to scale.

-Selling, general and administration expenses were \$558,968 or 13% of sales this quarter as compared to \$163,250 or 6% of sales in the same quarter of the prior year.
-Included are non-recurring US listing application costs and costs associated with our acquisition program and prospectus of \$54,227 and \$146,815 related to the development of our retail branded and on-line product platforms and acquisition related costs.
+Selling, general and administration expenses were \$768,906 or 15.0% of sales this quarter as compared to \$299,646 or 6.1% of sales in the same quarter of the prior year.
+Included in 2021 are costs associated with our acquisition program of \$177,040 and \$132,641 related to the development of our retail branded and on-line product platforms and acquisition related costs.

-Management fees in the current quarter were \$236,040 and while higher than the \$175,180 recorded in the same quarter of the prior year, they are in line with expectations.
+Management fees in the current quarter were \$259,403 and while higher than the \$154,095 recorded in the same quarter of the prior year, they are in line with expectations.
 Beginning with the first quarter of 2021, remuneration began for a co-CEO who was not previously compensated for services provided.